Nancy LT Hamilton

 Today I am grappling with square bezels, making one, and dealing with those enigmatic corners when setting the cabochon.
 Any tips?

-I also found this article, at Ganoksin, that has some information on square stone setting.
+I also found this article, at Ganoksin, that has some information on the square stone setting.
 This article from Alan Revere at JCK, is more on the actual setting part – not on the creation of the square setting.

-Square Bezel Forming Punch from Rio Grande.
+Square Bezel Forming Punch

 The forming punch creates square bezels that are tapered.
 You must use a heavy gauge metal (18g or 20g – .8mm to 1mm) or the sides will split.
 Anneal often – I mean – anneal a lot, a heck of a lot, go ahead anneal it again!
 Make a washer first with a small center hole.
 Ensure that your disc is large enough to create sufficient wall height.
 Here’s a link to Rio’s, rather limited, directions for the tool.
-See the information in: Further Research, below for more links.
+See the information in Further Research, below for more links.

 As usual, I recommend practicing with brass, bronze or even copper.
 Of course, all metals will act differently.
 Ah, the joy of experimenting.

-In this piece, I cut the corners, filed them (with a barrette file – two-three non-toothed, smooth, non-cutting edges on the file), prettied up all edges and then folded over.
+In this piece, I cut the corners, filed them (with an escapement barrette file – two-three non-toothed, smooth, non-cutting edges on the file), prettied up all edges and then folded over.
 If I were to do it again, I would make the bezel walls about a 1/2 – 1 mm thinner.
 Alas, I am flawed…

 I also have a little information on stone setting on my page: Stone Setting.
 Don’t know if you’ve been there or not.
 I plan on adding a lot more information on that page but, alas, lack of time and energy are fighting me tooth and nail.